-As of 2019, the project has graduated three cohorts with a total of 12 young farmers from our demonstration farm site at Chicoyole Farm in Chamisal.
-Four more farmers are currently completing the 2020 program.
+As of Fall 2021, the project has graduated five cohorts with a total of 20 young farmers from our demonstration farm site at Chicoyole Farm in Chamisal.

 Apprentices take part in a nine-month, intensive apprenticeship at the Chicoyole farm, and are supported to work their own plots in their different home communities.
 They gain skills and experience as acequia farmers, including traditional irrigation techniques and ancestral farming methods, as well as modern farming techniques that incorporate season extension, nutrient management, soil health, farm business planning, and regenerative agriculture.

 Our ‘Sembradores’ are recruited from acequia communities in northern New Mexico, and our graduates continue agricultural traditions and are playing active roles in their respective acequias, including restoring ancestral family land which had lain fallow or been under-utilized for years, or even several generations.

 We are proud to use a detailed farmer training curriculum developed by renowned farmer and NMAA Concilio (Board) Member, Don Bustos, and the American Friends Service Committee, which we supplement with cultural activities that incorporate acequia customs and practices including:

 - Participation in the annual “sacando de las acequia” or Spring acequia cleaning

 - Seed saving practices and community exchange